 ― Isabelle Eberhardt

 One of the negatives of travel is that you get addicted.
 Addicted for life, that is.
-You are simply incapable of living like an average person, and you can’t remain happy in just one place.
-Even while I’m writing this, my mind is soaring in Indonesia, where the magical Mt.
+You are simply incapable of living like an average person anymore.
+You just can’t remain happy staying in the place.
+Even while I’m writing this, my mind is in Indonesia, where the magical Mt.
 Bromo sunrise is about to happen every minute now *sigh*.

 46. “We leave something of ourselves behind when we leave a place, we stay there, even though we go away.
 And there are things in us that we can find again only by going back there.”